Coverage Policy Manual

 Description:

 Central sleep apnea (CSA) is characterized by repetitive cessation or decrease in both airflow and ventilatory effort during sleep.
-CSA may be idiopathic or secondary (associated with Cheyne-Stokes breathing, a medical condition, drugs, or high altitude breathing.
+CSA may be idiopathic or secondary (associated with Cheyne-Stokes breathing, a medical condition, drugs, or high-altitude breathing.
 Cheyne-Stokes breathing is common among patients with heart failure or who have had strokes, and accounts for about half of the population with CSA.
 CSA is less common than obstructive sleep apnea (OSA).
 Based on analyses of a large community-based cohort in the Sleep Heart Health Study, the estimated prevalences of CSA and OSA are 0.9% and 47.6%, respectively (Donovan, 2016).
-Risk factors for CSA include age (>65 years), male gender, history of heart failure, history of stroke, other medical conditions (acromegaly, renal failure, atrial fibrillation, low cervical tetraplegia, and primary mitochondrial diseases), and opioid use.
+Risk factors for CSA include age (older than 65 years), male gender, history of heart failure, history of stroke, other medical conditions (acromegaly, renal failure, atrial fibrillation, low cervical tetraplegia, and primary mitochondrial diseases), and opioid use.
 Individuals with CSA have difficulty maintaining sleep and therefore experience excessive daytime sleepiness, poor concentration, morning headaches, and are at higher risk for accidents and injuries.

 The goal of treatment is to normalize sleep-related breathing patterns.
 Because most cases of CSA are secondary to an underlying condition, central nervous system pathology, or medication side effects, treatment of the underlying condition or removal of the medication, may improve CSA.

-Treatment recommendations differ depending on the classification of CSA as either hyperventilation-related (most common, including primary CSA and those relating to heart failure or high altitude breathing) or hypoventilation-related (less common, relating to central nervous system diseases or use of nervous system suppressing drugs such as opioids).
+Treatment recommendations differ depending on the classification of CSA as either hyperventilation-related (most common, including primary CSA and those relating to heart failure or high-altitude breathing) or hypoventilation-related (less common, relating to central nervous system diseases or use of nervous system suppressing drugs such as opioids).

 For patients with hyperventilation-related CSA, continuous positive airway pressure (CPAP) is considered first line therapy.
 Due to CPAP discomfort, patient compliance may become an issue.
 Supplemental oxygen during sleep may be considered for patients experiencing hypoxia during sleep or who cannot tolerate CPAP.
-Patients with CSA due to heart failure and with an ejection fraction >45% and who are not responding with CPAP and oxygen therapy, may consider bilevel positive airway pressure (BPAP) or adaptive servo-ventilation (ASV) as second-line therapy.
+Patients with CSA due to heart failure and with an ejection fraction greater than 45% and who are not responding with CPAP and oxygen therapy, may consider bilevel positive airway pressure (BPAP) or adaptive servo-ventilation (ASV) as second-line therapy.
 BPAP devices have 2 pressure settings, 1 for inhalation and 1 for exhalation.
-ASV uses both inspiratory and expiratory pressure, and titrates the pressure to maintain adequate air movement.
+ASV uses both inspiratory and expiratory pressure and titrates the pressure to maintain adequate air movement.
 However, a clinical trial reported increased cardiovascular mortality with ASV in patients with CSA due to heart failure and with an ejection fraction<45%, and therefore, ASV is not recommended for this group (Cowie, 2015).

 For patients with hypoventilation-related CSA, first-line therapy is BPAP.